Mustered into service as a Private on December 1st, 1861

 Private Eager was quickly promoted to Corporal then Sergeant of Company A before he was killed at the Battle of Antietam.

-Soon after the death of her son Ephraim's mother Elizabeth filed for and received a "Mothers" penison from the government.
-In that pension file Captain Alonzo Makepeace wrote a letter to the family stating that Ephtaim was in command of the company during the battle and was currently in a marked grave.
-The letter was dated 18 October 1862.
-At some point in time during the reburial of the deceased soldiers to the national cemetery Ephraims identity was lost.
-He is probably in one of the "Unknown" graves at the Antietam National Cemetery.
+Soon after the death of her son Ephraim's mother Elizabeth filed for a "mothers" pension from the government.
+In the pension file Captain Alonzo Makepeace wrote a letter to the family stating that Ephraim was in command of the company during the battle and was currently in a marked grave.
+The letter was dated October 18th, 1862.
+At some point during the reburial of the deceased soldiers Ephraims identity was lost.
+He is probably in a grave at the Antietam National Cemetery marked "Unknown".